President (legal) and general counsel | Hinduja Group

 We are pleased to present this year’s GC Powerlist: India, recognising the legal professionals who are shaping the future of corporate law while connecting local insight with global influence.

-Legal 500 returned to Beijing for the launch of the GC Powerlist: China 2025, held in partnership with Tian Yuan Law Firm.
-The event brought together in-house counsel from across the country to recognise their contributions and leadership within their organisations.
+Legal 500 returned to Miami to celebrate the launch of the GC Powerlist: Miami 2026, hosted in partnership with Winston & Strawn.
+The event brought together leading in-house counsel from across the city for an evening recognising their work, leadership, and clear impact within their organisations.

-A reception followed, offering honourees the opportunity to meet peers and exchange experiences.
+A reception followed, giving this year’s honourees the chance to connect with peers and exchange experiences.